- About Us

 Rob Schouten Gallery –

-Artists Reception 5 to 8 pm Friday, March 6
+Friday Night Reception is 5 to 8 pm Friday, July 3.

 Raven Rocks Gallery

-Please join us for our opening reception with light refreshments on March 6th, from 5-7pm.
+Please join Tim, Windwalker & Mary Jo and the gallery artists, as well as the other fine galleries, café, cheese shop and farm & wine shop for the opening reception during First Friday at the Farm on July 3, 5pm – 8pm.
 Raven Rocks Gallery is located at Greenbank Farm, 765 Wonn Road C-101, Greenbank, WA 98253 on beautiful Whidbey Island, WA.
 For information, and gallery hours, please call 360-222-0102, or visit our website at www.ravenrocksgallery.com.

 Greenbank Cheese and Specialties